lukso-network/docs/docs/standards/smart-contracts/lsp0-erc725-account.md

 ) public
 ```

-Sets data in the account storage for a particular key as **bytes**.
+Sets data in the account storage for a particular data key as **bytes**.

 _Triggers the **[DataChanged](#datachanged)** event when successfully setting the data ._